Manta-Network/Manta/.github/ISSUE_TEMPLATE/calamari_xcm_onboarding.md

 ```

 - Once you’ve got your `Sovereign Account`’s address, please fund it using the Rococo faucet.
-If not, you won’t be able to create the HRMP channel as the transaction will fail due to insufficient fees.
+Otherwise you won’t be able to create the HRMP channel as the transaction will fail due to insufficient fees.
 Let us know if you need additional funds.

 ## Create HRMP Channel with Dolphin

 - Get the Relay Encoded Call Data to Open HRMP Channel.
 Once your parachain is onboard, you need to create the HRMP channel between your Parachain and Dolphin.
-The first step is to get an encoded call data from the relay chain, to open a channel with a target parachain.
-The extrinsic contains the target parachain ID, max number of messages, and max message size:
+- The first step is to get an encoded call data from the relay chain.
+The extrinsic contains the target parachain ID, max number of messages, and max message size, described in the next bullet.
-- In PolkadotJS app, switch to the live Polkadot/Kusama network.
+- In PolkadotJS app, switch to the Rococo network.
 Go to Developer -> [Javascript section](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Frococo-rpc.polkadot.io#/js).
 Run the following code, note to replace the demo recipient para id with your own:

 ```
 const tx = api.tx.hrmp.hrmpInitOpenChannel(2084, 8, 1024);